onlinepets/laravel-conditional-migrations/README.md

 ```

 ## Usage
-To flag a migration to run only between 1AM and 2AM, implement the `ConditionalMigration`
+To ensure a migration only runs between 1 AM and 2 AM, implement the `ConditionalMigration`
 interface and its `->shouldRun()` method:

 ```php